December 10, 2025

 How does a SIM swap scam work?

 The silver lining in this scam is that it’s not actually all that easy – it takes some groundwork.
-In order to convince your phone provider to port your number out to their own device/SIM, the scammers need to have your personal information already.
+In order to convince your phone provider to port your number out to their own device or SIM, the scammers need to have your personal information already.
 They obtain it either via phishing scams such as phishing emails, or by purchasing your data on the Dark Web from other companies’ data breaches.

 How do I know if I’ve been scammed?